 Southwest Stories Sponsor & Partner FAQS

-What is the distribution for Season 3 of Southwest Stories with the Two Steves?
+What is the distribution for Season 3 of Southwest Stories with Steve Brown?

-Season 3 of Southwest Stories with the Two Steves will be distributed nationally to all 350 PBS stations, with an annual audience of more than 200 million.
-In addition, Season 3, episodes and additional features, will be included on our new Roku channel, reaching an additional 27+ million active monthly viewers.
+Season 3 of Southwest Stories will be distributed nationally to all 360 PBS stations, with an annual audience of more than 200 million viewers.
+In addition, Season 3, episodes and additional features, will be included on our new Roku channel, reaching an additional 38+ million active monthly viewers.
 To complement that, Southwest Stories content will be available on a host of online platforms, PBS station OTT channels and websites, as well as our own website and social media.

 As our host station, KVCR broadcasts Southwest Stories across southern California to a potential audience of over 18 million viewers.
 In addition, the show is distributed to all PBS stations, and we work with KVCR and those stations to ensure the show is scheduled in the best time slots possible across all markets.
 With PBS stations having more on-demand online programming now, Southwest Stories will also be available for their websites and OTT channels.

 To reach a broader, younger demographic, Southwest Stories is building its own Roku channel, Roku channel viewers will be able to see full episodes, as well as features, profiles, full performances, full interviews, attraction/event/lodging/dining/shopping/gallery/museum profiles, personality profiles, and content from partners and sponsors.